z-lamb/JetsProject/README.md

 - I need to spend less time on how the print out format looks and more time obtaining the mvp.
 Once the mvp is obtained go for a few stretch goals and work on the README.md before working on how the format of the print out looks.
 - Learned some about how interfaces work in the program.
 - Obtained a better understanding of how to use getters and setters.
 - Stick to the UML.
-It is amazing at how easy it is to stray from the project where it will be more effiecent to stick with a plan and make the plan happen instead of the rabbit holes you can go into.
+It is amazing at how easy it is to stray from the project where it will be more efficient to stick with a plan and make the plan happen instead of the rabbit holes you can go into.
-- One important thing is to keep on top of adding comments while you code so that you aren't trying to go back and add comments after all of the code is done.i
+- One important thing is to keep on top of adding comments while you code so that you aren't trying to go back and add comments after all of the code is done.
+- It took much longer than expected to add a simple return to main menu option.
+The issue that I ran into was the when you are at the switch and elect to go back to the main menu there wouldn't be an issue but when you elected to do a sub menu option you would be put back into the sub menu and have to choose to go back to the main menu again.
+Eventually I was able to make it work with a few if statements but it still took longer than I expected it to.ui

 ### Problems/Issues
 - I was unable to close all scanners